i-dream-of-ai/next-stripe-helper/README.md

 ## Syncing Stripe Products with Your Local Database

 To ensure that your local database reflects your current Stripe products, you can utilize the provided syncing utility.
 First create DB functions, then use them with the syncWithStripe function in an api endpoint.
 You can then create a simple button in your app that triggers the sync function.

+Note: If you add the webhookHandler shown above to an api route, your Database will automatically stay in sync with Stripe Products, Prices, and Subscriptions.

 ### Integration Steps: